 Family Law Innovation Conference

-On June 4, 2018, world change leaders will be invited to meet and share their innovative approaches to helping families achieve justice faster, simpler and more affordably.
-We can learn from them, challenge both them and ourselves, adapt their ideas to our jurisdiction and improve the results for families.
+On June 4, 2018, world change leaders were invited to meet and share their innovative approaches to helping families achieve justice faster, simpler and more affordably.
+We learned from them, challenged both them and ourselves, and hoped to see their ideas being adapted to our jurisdiction and improving the results for families.

-The speakers, from both the public and private world, will be given a short time to highlight their initiatives.
-We hope to bring together as many as possible.
-We will also host a Family Progress Place, where initiatives, both technological and process oriented, public and private, that have made, or likely could make, a tangible difference in the push for better approaches for families going through a separation can be shown.
+The speakers, from both the public and private world, were given a short time to highlight their initiatives.
+We brought together as many as possible.
+We also hosted a Family Progress Place, where initiatives, both technological and process oriented, public and private, that have made, or likely could make, a tangible difference in the push for better approaches for families going through a separation were shown.
 Family access to justice is a global problem and we are convinced that progress can be found from anywhere and everywhere.

-Starting in the New Year we will open up the application process for potential speakers and people looking to take part in the Family Progress Place.
+Prior to the conference, we opened up the application process for potential speakers and people looking to take part in the Family Progress Place.

 Family Justice Achievement Measure